Arksine/moonraker/docs/configuration.md

 #   the Moonraker service can not be bound to a power device.
 Note that
 #   service names are case sensitive.
 #
-#   When the "initial_state" option is explcitly configured bound services
+#   When the "initial_state" option is explicitly configured bound services
 #   will be synced with the current state.
 For example, if the initial_state
 #   is "off", all bound services will be stopped after device initialization.
 #